 A more active pricing communication strategy is the key coupled with an effective method to train store employees.
 Oftentimes, store employees avoid a straight explanation when asked why prices online are different from in-store.
 They’d say, “Maybe, it’s a system glitch,” or “No, idea.
 I’m just a cashier,” or “Online and in-store are separate businesses, therefore, they have different prices.”

-Most customers understand about the higher costs involve for stocking an item in a physical store.
+Most customers understand the higher costs involved in stocking an item in a physical store.
 Also, the value of having immediate access to the item.
 Front-line workers should be aware of the price differences and know how to explain its reason.
 They should be trained based on the common questions of customers and how effective they are in providing appropriate answers.

 It’s not easy to put the omnichannel retail strategy to practice.
 However, it can start only with a mindset shift to embrace a “license to price differently” in all channels.
 Omnichannel retail strategy can be a true source of improved performance and growth with committed leadership.
 Nike, Disney and Bank of America are examples of brands that use an omnichannel retail strategy.
 They offer an integrated experience to their customers both inside and outside the digital world and in all available channels they have.

 Also, the frontiers of omnichannel are advancing so fast.
 Thus, creating even greater consumer expectations.

 Some retailers in Europe have enabled customers to:

 - “Click in Store” for products in stock and have them delivered the same day to your doorstep